Eddie George: Coaching career

 George was named the head coach at Tennessee State on April 13, 2021.
 He signed a five-year deal that paid $400,000 annually.
+In 2024, his fourth year as Tennessee State head coach, George was named Big South–OVC Coach of the Year.

+In 2025, George was hired as the head coach of Bowling Green State University in the Mid-American Conference.

+On October 11, 2025, Eddie George’s Falcons came back from down 21-0 in the second quarter to defeat Toledo, 28-23, giving George a 1-0 record in the Battle of I-75 rivalry series.

 Head coaching record

 Personal life

 On October 1, 2006, George was appointed spokesperson for Tennessee's GetFitTN program by Governor Phil Bredesen.
-The initiative is aimed at preventing Type 2 diabetes and promotion of healthier, more active lifestyles.
+The initiative is aimed at preventing type 2 diabetes and promotion of healthier, more active lifestyles.
 On Saturday, April 28, 2007, George ran the Country Music Half Marathon (ending just outside then LP Field, now Nissan Stadium) in an unofficial time of 2:04:08.
 He wore race number 27 during the race, just as he wore number 27 during his college and NFL careers.
 George later stated that completing the race was tougher than playing in the NFL.

 In 2008, George campaigned for Senator Barack Obama's presidential bid.

-After he retired from football, George went back to complete his bachelor's degree in landscape architecture from Ohio State.
-He later graduated from the Kellogg School of Management at Northwestern University, earning his MBA degree from the Executive MBA program.
+After retiring from football, George went back to complete his bachelor's degree in landscape architecture from Ohio State.
+George later graduated from the Kellogg School of Management at Northwestern University, earning his MBA degree from its Executive MBA program.

 In 2004, George married American singer, rapper, actress, and author Tamara "Taj" Johnson.
 She is best known for being a part of the group SWV (Sisters with Voices) and later being a contestant on the 18th season of the CBS reality show Survivor.
-On the 12th episode, "The Ultimate Sacrifice", George surprised his wife, by visiting her on Exile Island.
+On the 12th episode, "The Ultimate Sacrifice", George surprised his wife by visiting her on Exile Island.
 His other thespian credits include performances on Broadway and in film.

+In 2016-2017, George played himself, albeit in a story line where this Eddie George version was a former NFL star who'd lost millions of dollars in a real estate deal, in two episodes of the HBO series Ballers.

-George's jersey was retired by the Titans during a halftime ceremony against the Indianapolis Colts on September 15, 2019, along with former teammate Steve McNair who was killed in 2009.
+George's jersey was retired by the Titans during a halftime ceremony against the Indianapolis Colts on September 15, 2019, along with former teammate Steve McNair, who was killed in 2009.

-George also owns a restaurant in Columbus called Eddie George Bar and Grille 27.